humdrum-tools/humdrum-documentation/guide/ch14/index.md

 -----------------------------

 A common use for <span class="tool">humsed</span> is to eliminate signifiers that are not of interest.
-Stream editors like **sed** and
+Stream editors like <span class="unix">sed</span> and
 <span class="tool">humsed</span> can be used to dramatically simplify a representation.

 Did Monteverdi use equivalent numbers of sharps and flats?
 Or did he